Urban planning in Israel: Geddes Plan for Tel Aviv

 Plots were generally around 560 square meters, with building coverage limited to approximately one-third of the lot.
 Geddes sought to reflect in part the ideals of the Garden city movement as he interpreted it.
 In every block he placed a local garden of different shapes and of different centrality.
 These gardens provide local lungs and a break from the intensive city.
-Geddes believed these garden could promote health, recreation, and social engagement.
+Geddes believed these gardens could promote health, recreation, and social engagement.
 Geddes viewed these spaces not only as important spheres of community life to community life but also as a cost-effective alternative to extensive street networks.

 The plan prioritized pedestrian movement and minimized dependence on private vehicles.
 Geddes emphasized neighborhood identity and walkability, envisioning a city that functioned primarily on a human scale and placed community life at its core.